RexDelf/SVCHVS/cv.md

 * **TG** @RexDelf

 ## Summary
-Proactive person and qick learner.
+Proactive person and quick learner.
 Have excellent leadership skills and multi-tasking capabilities.
 Participated in the software development for the optical waveguide spectrometer.

 ## Skills
 * Java, C#